 Step 6 is about clearing your conscience from previous actions and behaviors.
 By calling on inspiration from a higher power, it calls for accepting and learning from past mistakes without letting them define you so that you’re ready to replace old habits with healthy choices.

 Step 7: Humbly asked Him to remove our shortcomings.

 Step 7 expands on Steps 3 and 6 by embracing the concept of humility.
 Staying humble can help you from downplaying the effects of your behaviors.
 Now that you know what they are, you’re ready to allow your higher power to rid you of your shortcomings.

 Step 8: Made a list of all persons we had harmed and became willing to make amends to them all.

 The next step is relatively straightforward.
 It calls for alcoholics to identify those who’ve been hurt by their actions and prepare to make things right.
 This doesn’t necessarily mean making amends with each and every person, but more so about balancing things out by doing good and helping others.

-While step 8 doesn’t explicitly encourage recovering alcoholics to address those they’ve harmed, Step 9 calls for making “direct amends.”
+While step 8 doesn’t explicitly encourage recovering alcoholics in addressing those they’ve harmed, Step 9 calls for making “direct amends.”
 Most individuals interpret this as apologizing to people they’ve hurt (whether in person or otherwise), attempting to make things right, and asking for forgiveness.

-The caveat here is that making amends should never create further damage or put someone else in danger, so it’s important to consider all the circumstances.
-Also, not everyone may be ready or able to forgive you, so you have to mentally prepare for this outcome as well and how it may affect your personal progress.
+The caveat here is that making amends should never create further damage or put someone else in danger, so it’s essential to consider all the circumstances.
+Also, not everyone may be ready or able to forgive you, so you have to mentally prepare for this outcome and how it may affect your personal progress.